EiThinzarSwe/st2195_assignment-I/README.md

 # st2195_assignment-I

 Author: Ei Thinzar Swe
-Date : 1 Oct 2024
+Date :  8 Oct 2024

-creating a repository for the workshop
+this is added in remote repository at 3:40 pm..